 The project involves extensive year-round field work in Newfoundland, including dialogue and focus group meetings with more than 300 fish harvesters and community leaders.
 It expands on QLF's successful pilot work, directed by Kath, in diverting plastic fishery-related waste from inshore waters, as bait box liners and plastic bags are a lethal threat to sea turtles and deep diving whales.
-The project will engage a communications campaign using social media, produce video clips, and informational products, and with the help of QLF Interns give 25 presentations each year to youth across the Province.
-Indigenous groups and several organizations in Newfoundland and Labrador will be engaged, as required by the Government of Canada.
+The project will engage a communications campaign using social media, produce video clips, and informational products, and with the help of QLF Interns, give 25 presentations each year to youth across the Province.
+Indigenous groups and several organizations in Newfoundland and Labrador will be engaged.
 As the Lead Partner, QLF will serve as the Grant Administrator for this project and its 25 partner organizations.